lansfy/gonkex/README.md

 To define the script you need to provide 2 parameters:

 - `path` (mandatory) - string with a path to the script file.
 - `timeout` - time is responsible for stopping the script on timeout.
-Should be specified in Go's [time duration string](https://pkg.go.dev/time#ParseDuration) or in seconds.
+Should be specified in Go [time duration string](https://pkg.go.dev/time#ParseDuration) or in seconds.
 The default value is `3s`.

 Example: